Why should a central heating system be power flushed?

-How do I know if my central heating system needs a power flush?
+How to tell if your central heating system needs a power flush:

-Listed below are some of the many symptoms of system corrosion, which results in a build up of iron oxide sludge and other deposits.
+There are many symptoms to look for that can indicate that your system needs a power flush.
+Listed below are some of the many symptoms of system corrosion, which results in a build-up of iron oxide sludge and other deposits.
 Central heating systems suffering from one or more of these symptoms would benefit greatly from a power flush.

 The appearance of black or brown water when bleeding water from your heating system is a sign of internal corrosion and suggests a build up of iron oxide sludge and other deposits is occurring.